Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 - You should consult your doctor instead of changing your dosage yourself.

-- Changing your medication dosage yourself affects how your drugs work, and consequently affect their effectiveness and safety.
+- Changing your medication dosage yourself affects how your drugs work, and consequently affects their effectiveness and safety.

 Please seek medical advice before attempting any of the above.